pouriavj/snippet-editor-app/README.md

 2.  **Commit your changes:** `git commit -m 'Add some feature'`
 3.  **Push to the branch:** `git push origin feature/your-feature-name`
 4.  **Open a Pull Request.**

-Please ensure your code follows the project's coding standards and includes appropriate tests.

-For significant changes, please discuss them first by opening an issue to let us know what you plan to change.

 ## License